tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 This request translates diagrammatically the request that every subset $X\hookrightarrow A$ has a "characteristic function" $\chi_X : A \to \Omega$ such that $\chi_X(a)=1$ if and only if $a\in X$.

-The meat is in the third axiom: having a subobject classifier is an extremely strong property for a category (familiar categories like groups, vector spaces, and $\bf Cat$ (categories and functor) can't have one; prove it as an exercise.)
+The meat is in the third axiom: having a subobject classifier is a powerful property for a category (familiar categories like groups, vector spaces, and $\bf Cat$ (categories and functor) cannot have one; prove it as an exercise.)

 **Remark.** The cartesian closure of $\bf Spc$